-Takayasu Arteritis is an inflammation of large arteries such as the aorta and its major branches.
-The aorta is the artery that carries blood from the heart to the rest of the body.
+Takayasu’s arteritis is a condition that involves the inflammation of the body’s large arteries, such as the aorta and its major branches.
+The aorta is the very large artery that carries oxygenated blood from the heart to the rest of the body.

 Commonly Associated With